 As an art student, Cherry utilised the all over grid, however over time she has reduced and very much simplified her method of scaling.
 Her unique method enables painters to get the exact proportions of a face and the correct position the features of the face.
 This shortcut to drafting the face allows students much more time to enjoy learning Cherry’s very loose painting style with the beautiful medium of watercolour.
 Students are not overburdened with ‘drawing’ or copying the image of the face onto the paper.
 Students who use projectors are welcome to bring images which are already drafted onto their watercolour paper.

 Cherry inspires students to really go for it with large brushes and very watery washes of paint to make their large paintings.
 She demonstrates and encourages each student to use loose painting techniques, the pouring of washes from containers, dripping and moving the paint around the paper by tilting manipulating it.
 The use of all kinds of methods other than the use of a paint brush.

-The aim is a great painting rather than a great likeness!
-Cherry wants each student to grow in experience.
-This is a workshop aimed at encouraging students to make a fantastic, interesting and unique painting.
+“To make a very good painting is a better goal than to make a great likeness.”
+Cherry wants each student to grow in experience so this is a workshop aimed at encouraging students to make a fantastic, interesting and unique painting.

 Students of all levels usually achieve at least one very good painting by the second day of the workshop.

 Cherry Hood is producing a workbook which describes and illustrates her unique drafting technique.
 Being a workbook it is designed to be used during the workshop.
 Much of the process being difficult to grasp without Cherry’s demonstrations.
 (Her second workbook will be about painting.)

 This photo is from the First Workbook showing how to organise your workspace.
 The book lists all the materials needed and gives step by step written and photographic directions to Cherry’s unusual scaling technique.